Mistaken for Gods, Left for Dead — Modern Paraphrase | fresh.bible

 They weren't going back because it was safe.
 They went back because the new believers in those cities needed them.
 And here's what they told them:

-"Staying in the will cost you.
-We have to go through many hardships to enter the ."
+"Staying in the Faith will cost you.
+We have to go through many hardships to enter the Kingdom of God."

 Then they appointed in every .
 They prayed.
 They fasted.
 And they entrusted these young communities to the Lord they had believed in.
 Paul and Barnabas weren't building something that depended on them.
 They were building something that depended on God.

-"They told the everything God had done through them — and how he had opened a door of to the ."
+"They told the church everything God had done through them — and how he had opened a door of Faith to the Gentiles."

 Not what they had accomplished.
 What God had done through them.
 After being worshiped as gods and stoned as criminals — sometimes in the same week — Paul and Barnabas came home and gave all the credit away.
 And they stayed in Antioch for a long time, resting with the community that had launched them.